stc/generative-art-workshop/README.md

 ## examples

-The basic examples are available within the `examples` folder of this repository. they are also available to try in the online editor for easier access:
+The basic sketches are available within the `examples` folder of this repository, however they are also available to try in the online editor for easier access:

 - empty
 - shape